Mvellimana/ME396P-Final-Project/README.md

 #### 1. Install the Lily music engraving environment
   * Lily Pond is a sheet music compiler and is needed to visually display music in our program.
 Follow the instruction in [Lily Pond website](https://lilypond.org/download.html)
 #### 2. Install the necesary external python packages, more information on their respective documenation websites (listed on our references)
+  * Package for communicating with the Lilypond application
+    > pip install python-ly
   * Tool and library for manipulating LilyPond files
-    > pip install python-ly
+    > pip install mingus
   * Package for creating MIDI format files
     > pip install MIDIUtil